Pro-choice work under siege: Politicization, mobilization and commitment in three urban communities

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Zinn, Janet Helene, "Pro-choice work under siege: Politicization, mobilization and commitment in three urban communities" (2001).
 Social Science - Dissertations.
-Paper 38.
+38.